 What Is Considered a Mild Traumatic Brain Injury?

-A mild traumatic brain injury refers to a bump or a blow to the head or body that causes the brain to rapidly move back and forth in the skull.
-This disrupts brain function and results in a loss of consciousness for that lasts for less than 30 minutes.
+A mild traumatic brain injury refers to a bump or a blow to the head and may also be referred to as a concussion.
+Sometimes the injury causes the brain to rapidly move back and forth inside the skull.
+In these cases, the brain is damaged at the impact site and also the opposite side of the brain.

-A traumatic brain injury is classified as “mild” if the individual scores a 13 or higher on the Glasgow Coma Scale.
+A traumatic brain injury is classified as “mild” if the individual scores 13 or higher on the Glasgow Coma Scale.
 Mild traumatic brain injury can be caused by various events, including falls, car accidents, violence, sports-related injuries, or explosive blasts.

 Depending on the context, people may also refer to mild traumatic brain injury as a concussion.
 These terms are generally used interchangeably.
 However, recently some medical specialties have begun to try to distinguish them, with concussion referring to an even milder version of a mild traumatic brain injury.